MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/ConvertTo-SPOMigrationTargetedPackage.md

 # ConvertTo-SPOMigrationTargetedPackage

 ## SYNOPSIS
-Use this command to convert the XML that is generated in your temporary folder.
-It saves a new set of targeted migration package metadata files to the target directory.
+Use this cmdlet to convert your XML files into a new migration package.

 ## SYNTAX